WW2 Army Units and Sizes

 What was the Most Common Army Group?

 Across the Allied and Axis armies, the battalion is likely to be the most referred to Army or Marine group or unit when studying WW2.
 Many countries preferred having at least three groups that made up the next unit in the army hierarchy, with four being optimal.
-These numbers allowed

-for two to three groups to be placed on the front line or where the expected action would be and maintain one in reserve.
+These numbers allowed two to three groups to be placed on the front line or where the expected action would be and maintain one in reserve.
 Despite the advent of more modern communications and sensor technology since World War II, similar army group organization has been mostly adhered to in the modern day in conflicts such as Operations Enduring and Iraqi Freedom.

 What Role did the Regiment have in World War 2?

-The regiment has been in existence since at least the 17th and 18th centuries when it was the primary organizational unit for an army.
-Notionally in this timeframe, a regiment consisted of 1,000 personnel and was commanded by a Colonel.
-During WW2, although there were a number of regimental organizations that would be kludged together to form a division, many countries chose to center the training, administration, and tactical employment of subordinate units at the division level consisting of three or more battalions.
+During WW2, although many regimental organizations would be united to form a division, many countries chose to center the training, administration, and tactical employment of subordinate units at the division level consisting of three or more battalions.

 What Role did the Task Force Play in WW2?